curiousest/curiousest.github.io/_drafts/2020-10-11-product-person.md

 > 2. Do you prefer to get high-level requirements from a sales-person so that you can work with them to turn it into specs?
 > 3. Do you prefer to get raw feedback from end-users so you can figure out what feature to build?
 >
 > Where do you fall on that spectrum?
-Can you give an example?
+Can you give examples?

 A "good" answer is when the person says they're on the part of the spectrum that the team needs.